developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/input/index.md

 <br>

 ## Decoder Parameters
 Editable parameters of individual Decoders are explained below. **Note: Decoders that do not have configurable parameters do not appear in the Decoder Parameters section**.
-For further instructions about creating and editing DataWedge Profiles, please see "Create a Profile" in the [Setup Guide](../setup).
+For further instructions about creating and editing DataWedge Profiles, please see "Create a Profile" in [Manage Profiles](../createprofile).

 ### Reduced Quiet Zone
 The quiet zone is the blank space on either side of a bar code that indicates where the symbology begins and ends, and is intended to prevent the reader from scanning irrelevant information.
 When margin-less decoders are used with Reduced Quiet Zone Level reader parameters, the decoders behave according to the following table: